Delboy/DryDrops/README.md

 5. Then scroll down the file till you find your database settings.
 Comment out the default configuration and underneath insert the code:
     ```
     DATABASES = {
-        'defualt': dj_database_url.parse(*Enter Database URL here*)
+        'default': dj_database_url.parse(*Enter Database URL here*)
     }
     ```
     The database URL can be found in the settings tab of your app in heroku, under Config Vars.
 Make sure to have the link in quotation marks.
-    **Important!** If you want to migrate any data from your current database to the postgress database in heroku, make sure you run this line before connecting to herokus database:
+    **Important!** If you want to migrate any data from your current database to the Postgres database in Heroku, make sure you run this line before connecting to Postgres:
     `./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json`
-6. Once thats saved, you will now need to run migrations because you have connected to a new database.
+6. Once that's saved, you will now need to run migrations because you have connected to a new database.
 This is done by running the command:
     `python3 manage.py migrate`
     If you had previously saved your data to import into the postgres database, you can now run the command:
     `./manage.py loaddata db.json`